iann0036/tf-cfn-provider/docs/providers/azurerm/CdnEndpoint.md

 ## Properties

+`Name` - (Required) Specifies the name of the CDN Endpoint.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the CDN Endpoint.

 `ProfileName` - (Required) The CDN Profile to which to attach the CDN Endpoint.